Khushahal-V/YT-Music-Teardown/README.md

-# YouTube Music — a small UX audit on playback controls and library clarity
+# YouTube Music — Playback & Discovery Teardown

 I use YouTube Music daily, and a couple of small things about it have bugged me for a while.
-This is a short, self-initiated audit of two of them — not a full app teardown, just two specific problems I could actually dig into properly.
+This is a short, self-initiated teardown of two of them — not the whole app, just two specific problems I could actually dig into properly and propose real fixes for.

 ## The problems